StuartsHome/leetcode/Object-Oriented Design/Design_Original_More_Info.md

 To Do:
 - CDN: Push vs Pull
-    - Push you have more control on content to cache
-    - Pull more automated, but liable to cache wrong content
 - SQL use cases: e.g. for availability or consistency, which is best for what?
 - NoSQL - when to use Key-Value, Wide-Column, Graph, Document
 - Load Balancers (Active-Passive, Active-Active, Layer 4, Layer 7)